 If you want to strengthen your family, you can’t just “hope” it will happen.
 In fact, the natural tendency in most families is to avoid communicating about wealth and transition of assets, and for senior generation family members to do their planning behind a cloak of secrecy and relationship isolation.

-Guiding Principle No. 1: "Normalize" wealth and planning.
+Guiding principle No. 1: "Normalize" wealth and planning

-When family topics become supercharged, hidden, or fear based, they can go unaddressed, and thus create emotional distance, resentment, and a lack of individual and family integration.
+When family topics become supercharged, hidden, or fear-based, they can go unaddressed, and thus create emotional distance, resentment, and a lack of individual and family integration.
 Take the example of a family in which the parents were first-generation entrepreneurial wealth creators.
 Because growing up wealthy wasn’t normal to them, they did not know how to talk about finances with their children, so they literally masked their total assets by covering all but the signature line on their children's tax documents each year.

-Because the parents treated their offspring like immature children well into their twenties, the result was deep resentment.
+Because the parents treated their offspring like immature children well into their 20s, the result was deep resentment.
 When they finally agreed to disclose their wealth, they had their attorney handle the conversation, instead of using it as an opportunity to create intimacy and build relationship capital with their kids.
 The subsequent fallout with their children required a family intervention to resolve, and to deal with their history of wealth secrecy.

-Guiding Principle No. 2: Have the right people talking about the right things at the right time in the right way
+Guiding principle No. 2: Have the right people talking about the right things at the right time in the right way

 Conversely, most communication conflict comes when we have the wrong people talking about the wrong things at the wrong time in the wrong way—including no one talking about anything.

-If he had met with each member individually and fostered a two-way dialogue and feedback before bringing everyone together for a thoughtful discussion, he would likely have achieved his goal.
+If he had met with each member individually and fostered a 2-way dialogue and feedback before bringing everyone together for a thoughtful discussion, he would likely have achieved his goal.
 Instead, he got what he most feared: an evening that ended in fractured family relations, and a lost opportunity to inspire his children about his philanthropic vision.

 A better approach may be to empower your family.
 First, let everyone know that they have a role in the wealth discussion and planning process (an age-appropriate role, of course).
 Second, define the different roles people have, determine what the content of the different conversations should be, decide when and how different people will be involved, and declare what effective family communication looks like.
-I believe this maxim should be a lifetime principle for families, but it also happens to work well in helping to direct the wealth-and-planning conversation.
+I believe this maxim should be a lifetime principle for families, but it also happens to work well in helping to direct the wealth and planning conversation.

-Guiding Principle No. 3: Follow the “voice, not vote” rule
+Guiding principle No. 3: Follow the “voice, not vote” rule

 When I suggest that all family members have a role in the planning process, it can create fear in older family members, who think I am saying that everyone gets a vote.
 In fact, I don’t believe families are a democracy.
 (Sorry, kids.)
 I think decision control should be defined by the person who owns the assets.